Pathways to impact

 By capturing and communicating the impact of those activities, to government and other key stakeholders, NERC can demonstrate the importance of environmental science and make sure government continues to support your work.

-Fellowship proposals are assessed based on leadership potential of the applicant and science excellence; Pathways to Impact will be considered in the same way as for research grants.
+Fellowship proposals are assessed based on leadership potential of the applicant and science excellence.

 Queries relating to Pathways to Impact should be directed to email@example.com.